loginom/loginom-help-en-omegat/data/quick-start/README.md

     </tr>
     <tr>
         <td><img src="../images/icons/app/node/ports/inputs/variable_inactive.svg"> Variables</td>
-        <td>They are objects containing only one value. С помощью специальных компонентов имеется возможность преобразовать данные из таблиц в переменные и обратно.</td>
+        <td>They are objects containing only one value.
+It is possible to convert the data from tables to variables and vice versa using the special components.</td>
     </tr>
      <tr>
         <td><img src="../images/icons/app/node/ports/inputs/tree_inactive.svg"> Data tree</td>